Highlyflammable-Tech/php-file-host/README.md

 # Things that need to be done
 - [ ] Add SQL database support
 - [ ] Add file name checking
+- [ ] A Sharex custom uploader file generator for either clipboard or file download
+- [ ] Get a list of viewable files

 # Ideas
  - Password protect a file